PioneersHub/pyconde-website/README.md

 #### Adding a subsite

-Addins a subsite involves changes in /models, /databags, and /content structure.
+Adding a subsite involves changes in /models, /databags, and /content structure.

 #### Adding or changing talks